Making homemade red enchilada sauce at home might be easier than you think, well at least when you use this method!

 Instructions

-- Start by making the sauce.
-Heat olive oil over medium heat in a medium sauce pan.
-When hot, add tomato paste, flour, 2 teaspoons cumin, garlic powder, onion powder and chili powder.
-Whisk together until a paste forms.
+- Heat the oil over medium heat in a medium saucepan.
+When hot, add the tomato paste, flour, cumin, garlic powder, onion powder and chili powder.
+Whisk until a paste forms.

-- Pour vegetable or chicken broth to paste and whisk until smooth.
-Increase heat and continue to whisk until sauce starts to thicken and provide a little bit of resistance.
-Season with salt and pepper, bring to a boil.
+- Pour in the broth and whisk until smooth.
+Increase the heat and continue to whisk until the sauce starts to thicken and provide resistance.
+Season with the salt and pepper, bring to a very low simmer.

-- Reduce heat as soon as you see bubbles and you are ready to go!
+- Reduce heat as soon as you see bubbles and serve or store.

 I just made this and doubled the batch.
 It is DELICIOUS!
 I will never buy a can of enchilada sauce again.
 Love it!